openstack/kolla/doc/quickstart.rst

 setup all of the containers on the localhost.
 These commands will be wrapped in the kolla-script in the future.

-.. note:: even for all-in-one installs it is possible to use the docker registry for deployment, although not strictly required.
+.. note:: Even for all-in-one installs it is possible to use the docker registry for deployment, although not strictly required.

 First, check that the deployment targets are in a state where Kolla may deploy